Why you should experience a Khmer Apsara Dance

 During these six chapters, you’ll hear tales from the time when the Temples of Angkor were built, as well as explanations of folk customs from the past and present.

-The show is a dramatic blend of Cambodia’s original culture with modern-day laser show and sound system.
-Cambodian tunes, traditional Khmer martial art, Angkor Wat temples, festivals and the Hindu myth Churning the Sea of Milk… It’s all part of the performance.
+Cambodian tunes, traditional Khmer martial arts, Angkor Wat temples, festivals, and the Hindu myth Churning the Sea of Milk… It’s all part of the performance.

 Notice the graceful movements of the Apsara dancers… You’ll also see them depicted on the walls of many of the temples and reliefs at Angkor Wat.